dfalster/CaseForOpenTraitData/README.md

 By making trait data free to download directly, TRY can help honour the social contract scientists have with the public to generate knowledge and solve the problems facing society.

-For more info see: [Piwowar et al 2011][Piwowar et al 2011], [Poisot et al 2013][Poisot et al 2013]
+For more information see: [Piwowar et al 2011][Piwowar et al 2011], [Poisot et al 2013][Poisot et al 2013]

 ### Built on the generosity of others

 Some of the trait data in TRY has been compiled from the literature, using data that was made freely available by the original collectors.
 Honouring the good will of the original data collectors, such compilations should also be made public with the relevant publications.
-We are confident that many people would continue to contribute to open databases, where it was evident that it such contributions would be honoured by equivalent levels of openness.
+We are confident that many people would continue to contribute to open databases, where it was evident that such contributions would be honoured by an equivalent levels of openness.

 An analogous situation exists in the world of open source software.The GNU public license offers free use of a very wide range of computer source code, provided derived products are also made open source.